Machine-Labz/cloak/docs/workflows/withdraw.md

 ## 5. Worker Processing

-1. Pop job from Redis queue.
+1. Fetch the next eligible job from PostgreSQL.
 2. Reconstruct Solana instruction data, recomputing outputs hash and conservation checks.
 3. Fetch wildcard claims (if enabled) with `ClaimFinder`.
 4. Simulate the transaction to obtain compute unit usage.